Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means something has gone wrong or is failing, like a plan or project.
-The phrase uses "tubes" to symbolize a downward or failed outcome, making it figurative in nature.
+The idiom uses "tubes" to symbolize a downward or failed outcome, making it figurative in nature.

 Origin: